 This project is supported by the Towns of Ossining, New Caste, the Village of Ossining, Westchester County and a Hudson River Valley Greenway Grant.

-Club Fit Instructors will be leading monthly workouts for all ages, ranging from yoga at the waterfront to self defense at Sparta Park;
+Club Fit Instructors led monthly workouts for all ages, ranging from yoga at the waterfront to self defense at Sparta Park;

-Enrique Rosario from ICU Fit Training will be holding Mother’s Day and Father’s Day workouts for Ossining’s superstar caregivers, as well as other specialized workouts throughout the summer and fall;
+Enrique Rosario from ICU Fit Training held Mother’s Day and Father’s Day workouts for Ossining’s superstar caregivers, as well as other specialized workouts throughout the summer and fall;

-Sue Radparvar of Studio95 Zumba will continue her popular Saturday afternoon Zumba workouts, stay tuned for some new offerings from Sue, including Zumba toning, Strong by Zumba, and Zumba Kids;
+Sue Radparvar of Studio95 Zumba hosts her popular Saturday afternoon Zumba workouts, stay tuned for some new offerings from Sue, including Zumba toning, Strong by Zumba, and Zumba Kids;

-Delphi Dance Ensemble will lead free belly dance classes in June and July, come to learn basic belly dance moves and boost your self-confidence; and
+Delphi Dance Ensemble led free belly dance classes in June and July, come to learn basic belly dance moves and boost your self-confidence; and

-Americorps Members with Open Door Family Medical Center will offer special Recess Rocks workouts for kids, keeping recess and wellness going all summer long.
+Americorps Members with Open Door Family Medical Center offered special Recess Rocks workouts for kids, keeping recess and wellness going all summer long.

-Subscribe to the Supervisor’s Updates, and like the Town’s Facebook page for event information.
+Subscribe to the Supervisor’s Updates, and like the Town’s Facebook page for event information as they are scheduled.

 LOCATIONS AND MAPS: